AlexeyInc/highload-software-architecture/hw8-sql-db/README.md

    - HASH index
 3. Testing INSERT performance with different `innodb_flush_log_at_trx_commit` configurations.

-The program is built using Go, and the (MySQL env is set up with docker-compose).
+App built using Go and MySQL env is set up with docker-compose.

 ### How to Use